 Definitely beware of any schools that promise you will be a “certified” herbalist – there is no such thing in this country.
 It is appropriate to receive a certificate or some kind of documentation of your hours of study – and you can use that towards membership in the American Herbalists’ Guild, if you should decide to pursue that – but that certificate will only document your hours of study.
 We do provide such documentation to those who complete our programs.

-In the end, it is actually each individual’s responsibility to decide for themselves whether or not their health practitioner is reputable, but we often forget that.
+In the end, it is actually each individual’s responsibility to decide for themselves whether or not their health practitioner is reputable, but we often forget that in this culture.
 Because there is no licensure or regulation of herbalists, people can’t forget it.
 And that’s the first step to taking responsibility for one’s own health, because of course in the end, no one can heal you except you!
 Your doctor can’t make you take your medicine, and your herbalist can’t make you drink your tea or change your diet – only you can do that.
 When people know that they themselves need to decide whether they agree with their herbalist’s recommendations, they also know that they are responsible for following through for themselves.

 So, it’s more work, but we think it’s a good thing.